ualib/agda-algebras/algebras_in_lean.rst

     has_coe_to_fun (algebra σ) := ⟨_, sigma.snd⟩
     -- END

 Using coercions allows us to identify certain objects which, though not identical, are typically conflated in informal mathematics.
-In the next section we use coercions to our advantage in a concrete example, but see also :numref:`Section %s <coercion>` for a simpler example and for the definitions of ``has_coe_to_sort`` and ``has_coe_to_fun`` in the Lean_ library.
+In the next section we use coercions to our advantage in a concrete example, but see also `Coercions`_ for a simpler example and for the definitions of ``has_coe_to_sort`` and ``has_coe_to_fun`` in the Lean_ library.

 -----------------------------------------------